Unhinged Super Maniac Minion ALPHA X flings open the door to his dump of a shack, just on the side of the soot-covered Explosion Tower.

 “Wh- how?!”
 Navigator Minion bleats in shock.

-Trap Minion shrugs, “practice,” is all he says.
+Trap Minion shrugs, “practice,” is all he says with a cool grin.

 The lively churning of a small engine overtakes the room.

 “What’s that?”
-Gourmand Minion asks as she collects up Cooking Minion’s slowly regenerating body.
+Gourmand Minion asks as she collects up Cooking Minion’s steadily-regenerating body.

 Druid Minion squints in thought as she and the others turn for the doorway they came from.